 #3.
 Keep the budget realistic

-When families are doing their budgeting, they don’t always keep it realistic.
+When families are working on their budget, they don’t always keep it real.
 For example, the family may need $100 for clothing a month, but they only budget $50 a month.
-It’s better to go over on your budget, then to go under.
+It’s better to go over on your budget than to go under.
 Going over on a budget is quite common when you’re first starting out.
-You may not plan enough for groceries, so you’re hurting a little bit when it comes down to it.
+You may not plan enough for groceries in a month, so you’re hurting a little bit when it comes down to it.
 Over time, you’ll get better at your creating your budget and telling your money where to go.

 #4.
 Keep your expenses low

 Easier said than done, right?
-When it comes to creating a functional household budget for a one income family, you need to keep your expenses low.
+When it comes to creating a functional household budget for a one-income family, you need to keep your expenses low.
 Expenses might be the amount of money you spend on groceries or the amount of gas you use.
 It’s extremely important to make sure you try and keep your expenses low when budgeting on that one income.
 Keeping your expenses low is something that must be evaluated quite often.
-For example, you may find that the groceries you’re buying can be purchased somewhere else a lot cheaper.
+For example, you may find that the groceries you’re buying in a month can be purchased somewhere else a lot cheaper.
 When you keep your expenses low, you’re able to have more of a cash flow every single month.
 Makes sense doesn’t it?
-I’d rather have money left over then spend money paying people for things I do not need.
+That way you’ll also be debt free.
+I’d rather have money left over then spend money to pay for things I do not need.

-Now when it comes down to trying to live on that one income, tracking expenses is extremely important.
+Now when it comes down to trying to live on one income, tracking expenses is extremely important.
 This can be SO hard!
 It is hard work to keep track of every single thing you buy, but it’s totally worth it.
-Tracking each expense is also a great way to communicate with your spouse.
+Track each of your expenses to get a way to communicate with your spouse.
 You both are held accountable for each thing you spend.
-Sometimes all it takes is knowing you have to answer to someone else for your purchase.
+Sometimes all it takes is knowing you have to answer to someone else for your expenses.